-Immune tolerance is another mechanism attributed to lack of anti-HBc production.
+Immune tolerance is another mechanism attributed to a lack of anti-HBc production.
 There are several proposed mechanisms by which the host immune response fails to respond to acute HBV infection with HBc antibodies.
 One proposed mechanism is that of T-cell anergy.
-T cell anergy refers to development of immune system tolerance after an initial exposure to the antigen.
-After the initial exposure, T-cells are functionally inactive but remain alive in a hypoactive state (12).
-T-cell anergy is essential in development of self-tolerance and regulation of the cellular immune response.
-The role of T-cell anergy has been implicated in the lack of anti-HBc development in infants born to HBsAg carrier mothers (13).
-Ni et al. studied 10 children with persistently seropositive HBsAg, HBe-antigen, and HBV DNA (13).
-They were exposed to HBV perinatally, and therefore, developed immune tolerance to HBc antigen in early infancy and maintained isolated HBsAg seroconversion.
-As the immune tolerance waned, the children developed anti-HBc antibodies between ages of 2 and 8 years.
-Laperche et al. postulated a similar reasoning for the lack of HBc antibodies in two blood donors who had positive HBsAg, but lacked anti-HBc and had a normal ALT level (14).
-Both the donors were immunocompetent and did not demonstrate any mutations in their HBV core or pre-core genes, but were thought to have developed immune tolerance due to HBV exposure in utero.
+T cell anergy refers to a development of immune system tolerance after an initial exposure to the antigen.
+After the initial exposure, T cells are functionally inactive, but remain alive in a hypoactive state.^[12] T-cell anergy is essential to the development of self-tolerance and regulation of the cellular immune response.
+The role of T-cell anergy has been implicated in the lack of anti-HBc development in infants born to HBsAg-carrier mothers.^[13] Ni et al.^[13] studied 10 children with persistently seropositive HBsAg, HBe-antigen, and HBV DNA.
+The subjects were exposed to HBV perinatally, and developed immune tolerance to the HBc antigen in early infancy and maintained isolated HBsAg seroconversion.
+As the immune tolerance waned, the children developed anti-HBc antibodies between the age of 2 and 8 years.
+Laperche et al.^[14] postulated a similar reasoning for the lack of HBc antibodies in 2 blood donors who had positive HBsAg findings, but lacked anti-HBc and had a normal ALT level.^[14] Both donors were immunocompetent and did not demonstrate any mutations in their HBV core or pre-core genes, but were thought to have developed immune tolerance due to HBV exposure in utero.

-In addition to T-cell anergy, lack of anti-HBc response has also been attributed to immunosuppression.
-Melegari et al. studied 12 children undergoing chemotherapy, most of whom had hematological malignancies (15).
-All children were thought to have acquired nosocomial HBV infection from undetected infective blood (15), characterized by positive HBsAg, HBeAg, and HBV DNA but negative anti-HBc IgM and IgG throughout chemotherapy.
-Avettand-Fenoel et al. studied 39 patients with HBV infection, characterized by isolated HBsAg positivity, and negative anti-HBc (16).
-The patients in the study were immunosuppressed due to HIV infection, solid organ transplant (kidney, heart, or bone marrow), while 1 patient had HCV co-infection.
-More recently, Brousseu et al. reported a case of acute HBV infection in a patient receiving rituximab for low-grade non-Hodgkin lymphoma with isolated HBsAg positivity (17).
-That patient developed anti-HBc 6 months after first positive HBsAg, with the delay attributed to immunosuppression due to Rituximab.
-Both Avettand-Fenoel et al. and Brousseu et al. showed that patients developed HBc antibodies once immunosuppression was less pronounced or after chemotherapy completion (16,17), further establishing the role of immune suppression in lack of anti-HBc response in acute HBV infection
+In addition to T-cell anergy, a lack of anti-HBc response has also been attributed to immunosuppression.
+Melegari et al.[15] studied 12 children undergoing chemotherapy, most of whom had hematological malignancies.
+All of the patients were thought to have acquired nosocomial HBV infection from undetected infective blood, characterized by positive HBsAg, HBeAg, and HBV DNA, but negative anti-HBc IgM and IgG status throughout chemotherapy.
+Avettand-Fenoel et al.^[16] studied 39 patients with HBV infection, characterized by isolated HBsAg positivity and negative anti-HBc.
+The patients were primarily immunosuppressed due to HIV infection or a solid organ transplant (kidney, heart, or bone marrow), and 1 patient had HCV co-infection.
+More recently, Brousseu et al.^[17] reported a case of acute HBV infection in a patient receiving rituximab for low-grade non-Hodgkin lymphoma with isolated HBsAg positivity.
+The patient developed anti-HBc 6 months after the first positive HBsAg result, and the delay was attributed to immunosuppression due to rituximab use.
+Both Avettand-Fenoel et al.^[16] and Brousseu et al.^[17] demonstrated that patients developed HBc antibodies once immunosuppression was less pronounced or after completion of chemotherapy, further establishing the role of immune suppression in the lack of anti-HBc response in acute HBV infection.

-Our patient was immunosuppressed with tacrolimus, mycophenolate mofetil, and prednisone post-liver transplant.
-The profound immunosuppression is the likely reason for lack of seroconversion of anti-HBc despite significant HBV DNA viral load and isolated HBsAg presentation.
-She remains on antiviral treatment with Entecavir and 10 months after initial HBsAg seroconversion, she remains anti-HBc negative.
+Our patient was immunosuppressed due to tacrolimus, mycophenolate mofetil, and prednisone use post liver transplant.
+The profound immunosuppression is the likely reason for the lack of seroconversion of anti-HBc despite a significant HBV DNA viral load and isolated HBsAg presentation.
+At the time of writing, she remains on entecavir antiviral treatment and 10 months after the initial HBsAg seroconversion, test results continued to indicate that she is anti-HBc negative.